bitprj/devrel/Intro_to_Regression_Analysis.md

 ![](https://secureservercdn.net/160.153.137.16/70j.58d.myftpupload.com/wp-content/uploads/2019/03/rmse-2.png)

 Now that we have gotten over the important mathematical concepts to build the regression model, let's put this knowledge into practice.
+Now before we get into the code itself, we will disccuss the Python packages that will be helpful to build our model, which are scikit-learn, numpy, pandas, matplotlib, and seaborn.
+Scikit-learn is Python's machine learning package that has the necessary tools to carry out the calculations of our machine learning model.
+Numpy is another Python package that handles computations with lists and matrices of elements.
+Pandas is another python package that serves a purpose in manipulating the structure of our data.
+Matplotlib and Seaborn both service the purpose of visualizing our models, but what seaborn does is that it makes matplotlib's visuals more asthetically pleasing smoothing out the outlines of the drawn figures in our graphs.
 The first step is to import the built in Diabetes dataset from sckiit-learn.

 ```python
 #Using Diabetes dataset to predict the median blood pressure level for diabetes patients